maikupero/find_us_a_game/README.md

     - https://www.framer.com/developers/
     - https://youtu.be/nyg5Lpl6AiM

+- BACKGROUND:
+    - Hardcode with images, or generate images dynamically?

 - SEARCH:
     - Setting up a search function using igdb api, OAuth twitch.
     - Display simple data on the game, then: